Embrace Everything Good that You Find

+We don’t always wish good things to people and embrace everything good around us, but we should put this in daily practice.
 The kind of noble, pure, and selfless desires are not seen every day.
-People are more inclined to wish the best for themselves and for the people closest to them.
+And so, people are more inclined to wish the best for themselves and for the people closest to them.

 Something you need to bear in mind is that many of your actions, words, and behaviors have consequences.